tango-controls/rfc/README.md

 3. protocol behaviour,
 4. conventions,

 each on a sufficient level for future evolution of Tango Controls and/or implementation in other languages.
-In that respect, concepts are more important than implmentation details.
+In that respect, concepts are more important than implementation details.

 ## Contribution